kshitizsaini113/Data-Structure-and-Algorithms/README.md

 |   ├── refrence.cpp                      # Refrence code in C++
 |   ├── refrence.md                       # Information for refrence
 |   ├── structure.c                       # Structure code in C
-│   └── structure.md                      # Information for structure
+|   ├── structure.md                      # Information for structure
+|   ├── structureandfunction.cpp          # Using structure and functions
+│   └── template.md                       # Template in c++
 |
 ├── DatastructureandAlgorithm.png         # Thumbnail for readme
 │